Back to ¡°Memory Booster of Regional Anatomy¡±

 Nerves to all three muscles from sacral plexus (Fig. 7-15) are too short to have specific names.
 Since these short nerves are hardly disconnected, they are not important in clinics; this is another reason why they exist without specific names.

 The perineum is drawn as if the anal triangle were placed on a horizontal plane.
-One should note that this schematic figure that shows the ischioanal fossa is not a midsagittal plane (Fig. 7-10).
+This schematic figure that shows the ischioanal fossa is not a midsagittal plane (Fig. 7-10).
+Nevertheless, this contains the perineal body which is on the midsagittal plane (Figs. 7-14,29,37).
+Please be patient with the contradictory figures in this book.

 The urogenital diaphragm consists of the external urethral sphincter and the deep transverse perineal muscle.
 The main muscle, external urethral sphincter, constricts urethra and vagina in female (Figs. 7-23,25,30,32,33).